BobJones13579/fantasy-dashboard/docs/3-Development/sprint-log.md

 ## TLDR

-Comprehensive tracking of sprint planning, execution, and retrospectives for the Fantasy Football Companion App development process across 16 weeks and 4 phases.
+Sprint planning, execution, and retrospectives for the Fantasy Football Companion App development process across 16 weeks and 4 phases.

-## Purpose

-This document tracks sprint planning, execution, and retrospectives for the Fantasy Football Companion App development process.

-## Context

-The project follows a 16-week development timeline with 4 phases, each containing multiple sprints focused on specific milestones and deliverables.

 ## Sprint Structure